Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 position.
 It interacts closely with several navigational aids like VOR, TACAN, ADF, and the aircraft's Navigation Computer (NAV COMP).

-The Bearing Pointer and Range Indicator on the HSI display the bearing and distance to the navigation aid selected via the Bearing Distance Selector Knob.
+The Bearing Pointer and Range Indicator (2) on the HSI display the bearing and distance to the navigation aid selected via the Bearing Distance Selector Knob.
-The Navigation Mode Selector governs the functionality of the heading marker, course arrow, and the course deviation indicator, which includes a to-from arrow.
+The Navigation Mode Selector governs the functionality of the heading marker, course arrow, and the course deviation indicator (6), which includes a to-from arrow.
 Both these controls – the Bearing Distance Selector and the Navigation Mode Selector – have a direct impact on the illumination of specific mode indicator lights on the HSI.

-The compass card in the HSI is driven by heading input from the AJB-7 system.
+The compass card (5) in the HSI is driven by heading input from the AJB-7 system.
 It rotates to align the aircraft's magnetic heading directly under the lubber line at the top of the instrument, assuming the signal received is accurate and reliable.